 This weekend I have been busy in the kitchen.
 With spring slowly ‘springing’ my desire to cook, (though not dampened by winter) has indeed ‘sprouted’ this past weekend, with that old eager feeling of excited anticipation gnawing at me.

 On Saturday, and again on Sunday I was busy making ‘Roasted Carrot and Garlic Soup.’
 I had many of the ingredients left over hence why I made it again on the Sunday.
 The recipe says for 4 but I only seemed to make for 3, (depends on how many ladles you dole out!)
+The ingredients were:

 • 450g of carrots, peeled and chopped